 These habits are based on moving from a reactive to a proactive mode of behaving – it’s not an outside-to-inside movement, it’s an inside-out way of operating.

 Relying primarily on your inner resources first.
 The stuff of ideas and intuition… following your gut and being proactive about your behavior thereafter.
 That first step, following your intuition, is what many of us have the biggest problem with.
 We can all follow the script – our habits or “gut feel” – once it’s there.
 But, recognizing that gut instinct in a way that our cognitive brain acknowledges, is key.

 What they don’t tell you in much of the literature on success and cultivating winning habits, is where the instinct originates, only the resulting value of acting on it.
 It is the basis of winning end results, but where does the impetus originate, to begin with?

 It originates in the subconscious and deeper pre-cognitive places in our brain and emerges as intuition.
 That feeling that this is the right thing to do.
 Knowing, without knowing, that you are going to achieve the best result if you follow a certain action.

 Reading is one of those habits mentioned in several of the ‘habits of successful people’ lists.

 What are the books that the world’s successful people read?
 One of the striking things about the books the winning set read is that they almost always include autobiographies and biographies of “successful people”.
 Accomplished people surround themselves with input from other accomplished people.

-But the principle behind the act of reading is that it introduces and ‘encodes’ certain information in the brain, by repetition and practice, even if it is practice in primarily in thought or imagination.
+But the principle behind the act of reading is that it introduces and ‘encodes’ certain information in the brain, by repetition and practice, even if it is a practice primarily in thought or imagination.
 What we learn is to recognize the blueprint or the plan, but the recognition, deeply encoded in your brain is what you may need help with.

 In a study conducted by Johannes Friedrich and Máté Lengyel in 2016, titled ” Goal-Directed decision making with spiking neurons” they examine how recollection and familiarity create “recognition”.